 What are the current challenges of employee retention?

-Unsurprisingly, turnover continued to increase for many reasons throughout 2020, and 2021 alike.
-Much like the stock market, the housing market, and other economic areas, the job market has been volatile throughout the pandemic.
+Unsurprisingly, turnover continued to increase for many reasons from 2021 to 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), 4.25 million people quit their jobs in January 2022.
+This is up from 3.3 million in January 2021.
+Much like the stock market, the housing market, and other economic areas, the job market has remained volatile during the fallout from the Covid-19 pandemic.
 According to the Human Resource Executive, there is a pretty extensive list of items that have contributed to “the Great Resignation”.
 Bear in mind that most of these challenges are on top of the already existing, general reasons for employee turnover.

 Longer working hours

 While some employees are facing a lack of hours, others are experiencing other challenges.
 Some employers have had to reduce their workforce, which has resulted in remaining employees working longer hours.
 Some hourly workers are grateful for the extra cash, while others are experiencing severe burnout.
-For employers, one of the biggest challenges of employee retention at present is finding, and keeping employees that are willing and able to work longer hours for the duration of the pandemic.
+For employers, one of the biggest challenges of employee retention at present is finding, and keeping employees that are willing and able to work longer hours.

 Lack of HR advocacy

 One of the more complex challenges of employee retention is the lack of HR advocacy that has come out of the pandemic.
 HR managers generally find themselves in the sticky position of having to keep the interests of the business a priority.
 For some, this has caused tension with employees, who feel their rights and interests should be the number one priority.
-While HR managers need to keep businesses staffed and running, employees are worried for their health and safety, and feel a lack of support and advocacy from management.
+While HR managers need to keep businesses staffed and running, employees are left feeling unsupported.
 HR managers need to find a balance between the two, or they quickly see the results, of employees simply leaving.

 Working from home

 While the move to remote work has suited some employees, not all workers are fortunate enough to have the required space and resources to work from home.
-Not only that but not all workers have the ability to work from their home, where they can limit exposure.
+Not only that but not all workers have the ability to work from their home.
 Workers in the healthcare, hospitality, manufacturing, and security industries are continuing to go to the workplace, where they feel unsafe and vulnerable.

 Lack of job security

 All of these factors contribute to the challenges of employee retention that employers face, and not many organizations have been able to overcome them just yet.
 While some of these factors are external, such as the pandemic, it is the internal factors and responses that are truly driving employee turnover.
-While unemployment rates skyrocketed to a whopping 14.8% in April of 2020, this rate had fallen to just 5.2% by August of 2021.
-Alongside that, the rate of job openings increased from 3.4% in April 2020 to 6.9% in June 2021.
-This improved state of the job market gave workers even more confidence in the job market.
-This makes it easier for them to leave roles they are unhappy in.
+While unemployment rates skyrocketed to a whopping 14.8% in April of 2020, this rate has fallen to 3.5% in December of 2022.
+This makes it easier for employees to leave roles they are unhappy in.
 It is becoming increasingly clear that employers need to work hard to overcome the challenges of employee retention.

 Why is Employee Retention Important?